formkit/docs-content/inputs/mask.md

 ## Hiding the mask

-By default the `mask` input displays each token’s placeholder character.
-You can disable this behavior (except in select mode) while still applying formatting automatically via the `show-mask` prop.
+By default, the `mask` input displays each token’s placeholder character.
+You can disable this behavior (except in select mode) while still applying formatting automatically via the `show-mask` prop:

 <example
   name="Mask input - show mask"